Thrive Architect vs Elementor: Which Page Builder Comes Out on Top?

 (You can also get access to Thrive Architect as part of the full Thrive Themes membership for $19/mo.)

-Here’s why Thrive Architect might be the better choice for your business: it’s designed from the ground up for marketing and conversions.
+Here's why Thrive Architect might be the better choice for your online business: it's designed from the ground up for marketing and conversions.
 As important as it is to have a nice-looking website, the whole point of building a website is to support your business.

 - Make sales directly with an ecommerce store